 We’ll be updating this page regularly with new resources for SMES.

-Latest updates: More businesses can open under new Level 3 regulations, including hair salons, casinos, and some accommodation establishments.
-Jump here for the full level 3 guide.
+Latest updates: More businesses can open under new Level 1 regulations, including international travel, alcohol sales, new curfew as well as new gathering regulations.
+Jump here for the full level 1 guide.

 Jump to a specific section to learn more: